Connect to the Deployment with Java SDK

-In this tutorial, you will learn how to use Eclipse Paho Java Client (opens new window) to connect to EMQX Cloud deployment.
+In this tutorial, you will learn how to use Eclipse Paho Java Client to implement the connection, subscription, messaging, unsubscription, and other functions between the client and MQTT broker.

-The project use Maven as the build tool.
+The project use Maven as the build tool, please install Maven first.

 Add the dependency definition to the pom.xml